-Professional fees decreased by almost half from \$250,795 in 2012 to \$135,626 in 2013.
+Professional fees decreased by almost half from \$37,779 for the three months ended March 31, 2013 to \$22,691 for the three months ended March 31, 2014.
 Auditor and legal fees are the major components of the professional fees expense.
 One of the main reasons for the decrease is that the Company continues to perform more legal work in-house and, when possible, expects to continue to do so going forward.